viters/docs/cloud/projects.md

 ![Resume Paused Project](https://cdn.directus.io/docs/v9/cloud/projects/projects-20221011A/resume-paused-project-20221011A.webp)

-After creation, your Community Project will run for seven days.
-At that point, you can manually extend time by seven more days, indefinitely.
+After creation, your Community Project will run for 14 days.
+At that point, you can manually extend time by 14 more days, indefinitely.
 However, if you do not manually extend this time, the [Infrastructure](/cloud/glossary#infrastructure) gets paused.
 Projects that remain paused for 30 days will be automatically deleted (see details in [Cloud Policies](https://directus.io/cloud-policies#)).
 To avoid deletion, you have to manually resume the Project within the Cloud Dashboard, because requests to the app will not resume the Project.